DevanshXshukla/IPL-Score-Prediction-Model/README.md

 # IPL-Score-Prediction-Model
-A machine learning model that predicts IPL scores based on various algorithms such as regression , adaboost , random forest etc and comparison of their performance of prediction.
+A machine learning model that predicts IPL scores based on various algorithms such as :
+- Regression
+- Adaboost
+- Random forest
+- Decision Trees etc
+and comparison of their performance of prediction.